What we do

 Exhibition: A tribute to Rock Art in Namibia

 As a graphic creation, Namibian rock art is a cultural expression of people who inhabited a large part of southern Africa.
 Namibia has several areas with high concentrations of rock art sites, including paintings and engravings.
 The well-known locality is in Central Namibia including Twyfelfontein World Heritage Site and the Brandberg Mountains.
 While these ones are often cited as examples, the archaeological landscape of the Erongo Mountains is little known to the general public.
-Linked with COSMO-ART and the research carried out by Archaeologists in this region for many years (Alma Nankela, David Pleurdeau and his team, etc.), the exhibition aims to bring about the quality of Erongo rock art heritage to the attention of the Namibian public.
+Linked with COSMO-ART and the research carried out by archaeologists in this region for many years (Alma Nankela, David Pleurdeau and his team, etc.), the exhibition aims to bring about the quality of Erongo rock art heritage to the attention of the Namibian public.

 The exhibition showcases large prints of rock art sites in the Erongo Mountains to highlight the symbolic expressions and high graphic quality of the paintings.
-This discovery of rock art sites is also accompanied by an exhibition of archaeological objects excavated at several rock art sites by Archaeologists working in these mountains to date.
+This discovery of rock art sites is also accompanied by an exhibition of archaeological objects excavated at several rock art sites by archaeologists working in these mountains to date.
 These objects provide unparalleled insights into themes within the hunter-gatherers’ tradition and better understanding of the culture of the people who produced this rock art.

 In addition to an artistic dimension, the exhibition also has educational aims, with an expression corner and activities organised for school children.